sghuang19/cs203b-fa20/project-report.md

 For Strassen algorithm, we can calculate the time complexity is O(n^(\lg7)).
 For a two order matrix multiplication, we need to spend 8*(2^3) with Obvious matrix multiplication algorithm but we just need 7*(2^(\lg7)) by using Strassen's algorithm.
 The time complexity is decreased.
 But the space complexity of Strassen algorithm may be increased since the more spaces are needed to save the submatrix.

-After Strassen came up with this algorithm, more and more optimized algrithms were proposed by different people.
-But in this project, we just pay more attention to the Strassen algorithm.We will apply it to higher order matrix multiplication and talk about more details about it.
+After Strassen came up with this algorithm, more and more optimized algrithms were proposed by different people (**Cite**).
+But in this project, we will focus on the Strassen algorithm.
+We will apply it to higher order matrix multiplication and discuss more details about it.

 ---